Tanglewood Festival of Lights

 Another fun thing to do is visit the concession stand.
 Not only do they sell coffee, cocoa and other edible yummies but they also sell marshmallows for you to roast yourself on their outdoor marshmallow roaster.
 All sales of the marshmallows are donated to charity and last year 12,000 disadvantaged people were assisted by these funds (Wow !
 That’s a lot of marshmallow sales!)

 Tanglewood festival of lights is easy to get to at exit 180 off of Interstate 40.
 It is about 10 minutes west of Winston Salem.
-It is open from November 15 until January 1.
-The hours are 6 PM until 11 PM.
+See Forsyth County Park Site for dates and times.